 EXAMPLE IT STRATEGY PROCESS (TYPE 1)

-In the remainder of this blog post I elaborate on some of the main points to consider when creating an IT strategy process which aims to create common direction, frames and identity (type 1 cf. the above list).
+In the remainder of this blog post, I elaborate on some of the main points to consider when creating an IT strategy process that aims to create common direction, frames, and identity (Type 1 of the above list).

 Triggers may include:

-- Changes in business, organisation, staffing, customers, technology
+- Changes in business, organization, staffing, customers, technology

-- Pains e.g. regarding collaboration (internally or towards the business)
+- Pains, for example, regarding collaboration (internally or towards the business)

 - Unclear governance and areas of responsibility (internally or towards the business)

-Strategic drivers to clarify and analyse in the process:
+Strategic drivers to clarify and analyze in the process: